davisyoshida/qax/README.md

 # To define the behavior we want, we subclass qax.ImplicitArray
 class ImplicitConst(ImplicitArray):
     def __init__(self, value, shape):
+        # Get the dtype in a way which will work for JAX types or python scalars
+        dtype = jax.core.get_aval(value).dtype

         # The ImplicitArray constructor needs a shape and dtype
         # so that we can pretend to be a tensor of that description

-        # This is in case we get a python scalar as an argument
-        dtype = jax.core.get_aval(value).dtype

         super().__init__(shape=shape, dtype=dtype)
         self.value = value

     # ImplicitArray subclasses automatically get registered as pytrees
     # so they need to define flattening and unflattening behavior
     def flatten(self):
         """
         Should return: